nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 boards using the ATSAMD21 M0).
 The following functionality has been removed from the lite
 version:

+    * The `FakeBLE` class is not compatible with the ``rf24_lite.py`` module.
-    * `is_plus_variant` is removed, meaning the lite version is not compatibility with the older non-plus variants of the nRF24L01.
+    * :py:attr:`~circuitpython_nrf24l01.rf24.RF24.is_plus_variant` is removed, meaning the
+      lite version is not compatibility with the older non-plus variants of the nRF24L01.
     * `address()` removed.
-    * `what_happened()` removed.
-However you can use the following function to dump all available registers' values (for advanced users):
+    * :py:func:`~circuitpython_nrf24l01.rf24.RF24.what_happened()` removed.
+However you can
+      use the following function to dump all available registers' values (for advanced users):

       .. code-block:: python